Artist Statement

 visual form to the northern European Renaissance’s religious anxieties.

-My current work uses American popular culture as a visual language to explore and critique the
+Much of my past work uses American popular culture as a visual language to explore and critique the

 narratives, power roles and shifting identities of American culture dating back to Horatio Alger Jr.’s